For download links and more information, visit the Paddle homepage.

 RStick.Y > MouseWheel

-These parameters set the axis thresholds to be used when mapping axis inputs to button (pressed or unpressed) outputs, for example LStick.Up or RT.
-Thresholds must be between 0.0 and 1.0, with a default of 0.75.
+These parameters set the axis thresholds to be used when mapping axis inputs to button (pressed or unpressed) outputs, for example LStick.Up

 Axis threshold example: